 Their coats are easy to care for with regular brushing, and they are not known to be a loud breed.
 All of that, along with their compact size, makes them a good option for small living spaces.

 Shiba Inus are known for their independence.
 Averaging around 20 pounds, this is a medium-sized breed that will do well indoors.

-However, the Shiba needs rigorous, daily exercise, so they’re best suited to owners who already live an active lifestyle.
-They’re recommended for skilled dog owners who are ready for this unique, fantastic breed.
+However, the Shiba needs rigorous, daily exercise, so they're best suited to people who already live an active lifestyle.
+They're recommended for skilled dog parents who are ready for this unique, fantastic breed.

 A Shih Tzu will fit in to any living environment.
-They’re friendly to owners, strangers, other pets, and even children–as long as they’re gentle.
+They're friendly to their humans, strangers, other pets, and even children -- as long as they're gentle.
 This dog was practically bred to be the perfect apartment companion.

 These dogs are full of energy, so they need daily walks to be happy in an apartment environment.

 Toy Fox Terrier

 (Picture Credit: Eponaleah/Getty Images)